HemaSree1519/CodingChallenge-GoogleKeep/how_to.md

 **Note**: Please note ***public_ip*** and ***endpoint*** resulted from output of terraform.

 #### Ansible
-Ansible is user for google keep application deployment.
+Ansible is used for google keep application deployment into AWS.

 - Change directory to /aws/ansible/
 - Run ansible-vault edit deploy/hosts